Paramaras of Chandravati: Political history

 The inscription then names and praises Utpalaraja's successors, describing them using stereotyped phrases and double entendres.
 Dhandhuka, the sixth ruler after Utpalaraja, had at least three sons.
 Punyapala, or Purnapala, the eldest of these, seems to have died without an heir, and was succeeded by his younger brother Dantivarmman.
 The throne then passed on to the third son Krishnadeva, whose descendants Kakkaladeva and Vikramasimha also subsequently became the kings.
 The throne then passed on to Dantivarmman's descendant Yashodhavala.

 According to Ranasimha's 1161 CE inscription, he was a son of Vikramasimha, and ruled after Yashodhavala.
 However, the Roheda inscription states that Yashodhavala's son Dharavarsha succeeded him on the throne, and that Ranasimha obtained the throne "for a while" (or "in the meanwhile").
 Ranasimha's 1161 CE inscription states that Ranasimha vanquished the "immense army" of Malava at the Parnna river.
 The Roheda inscription also refers to this victory, although the relevant verse can be read interpreted to mean that either Ranasimha or Dharavarsha obtained this victory.
 Based on the Roheda inscription, epigraphist H. V. Trivedi theorizes that while Dharavarsha was busy fighting an invasion from Malava, Ranasimha usurped the throne for a brief period.
 Historian R. C. Majumdar theorizes that it was Ranasimha who defeated the Malava army as the king of Chandravati, and subsequently ceded power to Dharavarsha.
 Dániel Balogh, who edited Ranasimha's 1161 CE inscription, considers another possibility that Ranasimha acted as a regent for Dharavarsha.
 Balogh notes that Dharavarsha's earliest inscription is dated 1163 CE (1120 VS), while his last inscription dated 1219 CE (1276 VS).
 This means, he ruled for at least 56 years, which is unusually long for the dynasty.
 Thus, it is likely that he inherited the throne when he was a child, and had Ranasimha as his regent during his early regnal years.

 Epigraphist H. V. Trivedi identified the Parnna river as the Purna stream that flows beside the Girvad (Girwar) village near Mount Abu and Chandravati.
 Balogh doubts the accuracy of this identification, noting that this stream is too insignificant to be mentioned as a landmark in the inscription, and is not located on the way from Chadnravati to Malava, where the battle was likely fought.
 According to Balogh, "Parnna" may be a shorter form of "Parnnasha" (IAST: Parṇṇāśā), which is most likely another name for the Banas River.

+Conflict with Ghurids

 Dharavarsha, who ruled as a Chaulukya feudatory, is regarded as the greatest ruler of the dynasty.
-According to Partha-Parakrama-Vyayoga, a text composed by his younger brother Prahladana, he repulsed a Chahamana attack at night.
 Dharavarsha was one of the Chaulukya vassals who repulsed a Ghurid invasion at the Battle of Kasahrada in 1178; he is called "Darabaraz" (Hasan Nizami) or "Darabaras" (Firishta) by the Muslim chroniclers writing about the battle.

+Conflict with Chahamanas

+During Dharavarsha's reign, the Chahamana king Prithviraja III launched a night attack on the region around Mount Abu.
+According to the Sanskrit text Partha-Parakrama-Vyayoga, composed by Dharavarsha's younger brother Prahaladana, the Paramaras repulsed the attack.
+The attack likely took place during Prithviraja's Gujarat campaign.